-The million dollar question: “How do you make a living traveling the world?”
-It seems like a foreign idea to most people — like an unattainable dream.
+The million dollar question: “How do I get paid to travel?”
+It seems like a foreign idea to most people.
+It seems like an unattainable dream to travel the world for a living.
 Dozens of travel bloggers have written about this subject, but I hope to bring a different perspective because we live in one of the most expensive cities in the world (well, a beach town near the city); we have rent to pay, monthly utility bills, and no plans to sell everything to become permanent nomads.

 I did have plans to leave everything behind in my twenties, but as I’ve grown older and planted roots in our beloved beach town, that desire has diminished.
 I see the value in balance and have found this lifestyle currently makes me happy.
 Things may change in the future, but for now, I’m learning to be location independent and work for myself, but with a home base.

 How To Get Paid To Travel The World – Insider Tips